Mission Statement

 Tissue samples are collected from animals either euthanised from sickness or injury or from which a small toe clipping has been collected by researchers.
 Researchers sometimes collect small toe clippings to track critical animals of a representative species in the wild.

 Cells from these tissue samples are cultured and methods are developed that enable the cells to multiply.
-From one small sample, therefore, many cells can be collected.
-These cells are cryopreserved in the frozen biobank.
+From one small sample, therefore, millions of cells can be collected.
+These cells are cryopreserved in numerous aliquots in the frozen biobank.
 A small representative aliquot is thawed after several months of cryopreservation for validation.
-Validation includes post-thaw culture expansion to further increase numbers and check cell behaviour.
-DNA analysis is also undertaken to demonstrate that the cells retain their overall normal chromosomal configuration.
+Validation includes post-thaw culture expansion to further increase cell numbers and check cell behaviour.
+DNA analysis is also performed to determine whether the cells have retained their overall normal chromosomal configuration.

-Cells from the frozen biobank are provided to researchers for microsatellite mapping, genomic sequencing and reproductive technologies to help efforts preventing frogs from becoming extinct.
+Cells from the frozen biobank are for the provision to researchers for experiments involving microsatellite mapping, genomic sequencing and reproductive technologies, in an effort to assist frogs from becoming extinct.

 AMPHICell weblogo Aug2016